mountainstorm/LD35/README.md

 ## ToDo ##

 * Decide if we stick with particles or go with shapes
-* Time bonus - new hydrogen attoms arrive if you do it quickly
-* Bug when selected item disapears
+* traverse selection through decay
+* Stop overlapping bonus text
+* Click selects whatever is closest
+* Detect when all reactions are done and end game

 ## Keywords ##